fabiomercorio/fabiomercorio.github.io/publications.md

-title = {Synthetic Data Generation: A Tertiary Study}, journal = {Information Processing and Management (to appear)}, year = {2026}, author = {Fabio Mercorio and Navid Nobani and Filippo Pallucchini and Giancarlo Sperlì and Giovanni Officioso}
+title = {Synthetic Data Generation: A Tertiary Study}, journal = {Information Processing and Management (to appear)}, year = {2026}, author = {Fabio Mercorio and Navid Nobani and Filippo Pallucchini and Giancarlo Sperli and Giovanni Officioso}
 }